Zenithsiz/ist-ddrs-lab2/typst/exercises/5.typ

 ==== (ii).
 Simulation using view 1

-#indent_par[The following code 4 contains our approach to obtain the limiting state probabilities via simulation implementing the 1st view.]
+#indent_par[The following code 7 contains our approach to obtain the limiting state probabilities via simulation implementing the 1st view.]

 #code_figure(
   text(size: 0.8em, raw(read("/code/5-sim1.R"), lang: "R", block: true)),
   caption: "Code using simulation view 1",
 )

-#indent_par[View 1 is similar to how a DTMC works, but before each jump, a state will wait an exponentially distributed amount of time, with rate given by it the transition rate out of it.]
+#indent_par[View 1 is similar to how a DTMC works, but before each jump, a state will wait an exponentially distributed amount of time, with the rate given by it the transition rate out of it.]

 #indent_par[After running the code, we ended up with the results in table 7:]